PATILYASHH/NOVA-AI/README.md

 ## Telegram Commands

-> NOVA understands natural language, but these commands also work as shortcuts:
+> NOVA understands natural language, but these shortcuts also work:

 <details>
 <summary>View all commands</summary>